safepay/sensor.willyweather/README.md

-# WillyWeather Custom Module for Home Assistant
+# WillyWeather Custom Component for Home Assistant
 WillyWeather is an Australian weather service that presents Bureau of Meteorology data is an easy to use interface.
 It also provides a Rest API that is easier to use than the cumbersome BoM API's. https://www.willyweather.com.au/api/docs/v2.html